 - Like other sources of fiber, including chia seeds and hemp seeds, make sure to take them with plenty of water or other fluids.

 There are many great ways to add these super seeds into your diet, including adding them to homemade muffins, breads and cookies.
 How much flaxseed should you eat a day?
-Aim for about two to three tablespoons daily.
-You might want to use more or less depending on your goals and how you react to eating flaxseeds, so it’s best to monitor how you feel to find the right amount.
+Aim for about two to three tablespoons daily for proper dietary flaxseed supplementation.
+You might want to use more or less depending on your goals and how you react to consuming flaxseeds, so it’s best to monitor how you feel to find the right amount.

 Baking and Cooking with Flaxseeds: